-Impressive scenery, exceptional stalls and traditional craftsmanship make the Christmas market at Gendarmenmarkt one of the most popular markets in the city.
+Impressive scenery, exceptional stalls and traditional craftsmanship make the Christmas market at Gendarmenmarkt one of the most popular in the city.
 Tucked between the neoclassical buildings of the French Cathedral, German Cathedral and Berlin’s concert hall, the scene here is not only impressive, but utterly idyllic.
 Whether you’re just browsing, treating yourself to some Glühwein, or actively doing your Christmas shopping, you’ll find an eclectic mix of fine art, culinary delights, and a little bit of showmanship here.
-Open from November 25th until December 31st, there’s plenty of opportunity to get into the Christmas spirit here.
+Open from 25 November to 31 December, this market should surely feature on any winter Berlin itinerary.

-Owing to its romantic backdrop and magnificent illuminations, the Christmas market at Schloss Charlottenburg is extremely popular amongst Berliners and tourists alike.
-The late seventeenth-century rococo palace has been charming visitors of the market for decades, and we think it will do the same to you.
-More than 250 exhibitors from all over the world offer a wide and varied range of goods.
-In addition to the Christmas market classics, such as nativity figures, tree ornaments, or scarves and hats, there are also tonnes of beautiful art pieces, and, of course, sweets, such as stollen, biscuits and marzipan bread, to name but a few.Source: visitberlin.de
+We couldn't possibly speak about Berlin Christmas markets without mentioning Charlottenburg.
+Owing to its romantic backdrop and magnificent illuminations, the Christmas market at Schloss Charlottenburg is a draw for Berliners and tourists alike.
+The late seventeenth-century rococo palace has been charming visitors of the market for decades, and we think there's a good chance it will charm you too.
+More than 250 exhibitors from all over the world offer a wide and varied range of goods; in addition to the Christmas market classics, such as nativity figures, tree ornaments, or scarves and hats, there are also art pieces and an array of sweet delights, such as stollen, biscuits and marzipan bread.